 Laminating Width Determines Document Compatibility

 9-inch laminators handle standard letter-size documents with minimal margin.
 This works for most office applications but limits flexibility for slightly oversized materials.
+When evaluating options, examining the best thermal laminators reveals that wider models accommodate more diverse document types.

 12-13 inch width accommodates legal documents, certificates, and materials with generous margins.
 This extra capacity prevents situations where important documents don't fit.